binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 #### TP-LINK TL-WN722N USB Wireless Adapter

-It is often very helpful to have at least a couple of Wi-Fi adapters when you are performing certain wireless attacks or even so you can maintain internet connectivity using your phone as a wireless hot-spot while you are on another network.
+It is often very helpful to have at least a couple of Wi-Fi adapters when you are performing certain wireless Reconnaissance or attacks or even so you can maintain internet connectivity using your phone as a wireless hot-spot while you are on another network.
 Useful for researching while your connected to a targets wireless Access Point (AP).
 An easy way to do this is to use the laptops on-board wireless interface to connect to the phones wireless hot-spot and pass the USB Wi-Fi adapter straight to the guest.

 There are many devices of varying specifications.
 I've found (along with others) that the TL-WN722N hits a good sweet spot of cross platform compatibility, price, size, easy to find and a few other considerations.